polderknowledge/parsy/proposed/panel.md

 multiple panels.
 A panel is a section on a page that can be used to identify content, it exists out of three parts:

-1. A header
+1. A header (which is optional).
 2. A body
-3. A footer
+3. A footer (which is optional)

-The body contains the content of the panel, the header can be used to add an optional title to the content and the footer can be used to put secondary text and/or buttons.
+The body contains the content of the panel, the optional header can be used to add an title to the content and the optional footer can be used to put secondary text and/or buttons.

 ## References